koehlp/wda_tracker/README.md

 **Download the MTA Dataset**

 Go to https://github.com/schuar-iosb/mta-dataset
-and follow the instructions for obtaining the MTA Dataset.
+and follow the instructions to obtain the MTA Dataset.
 It is also possible to use the smaller extracted version MTA ext short at first.
 Unzip the dataset somewhere.

 **Configure the single camera tracker**